Learn about our aid response to the Nepal Earthquake

 Save the Children has been running programs in Australia for more than 60 years.

-Save the Children started helping children in Australia in the 1950’s.
+Save the Children started helping children in Australia in the 1950's.
 Our first Australian programs focused on early education for Aboriginal and Torres Strait Islander children.
-With significant growth since then, we now run education and child protection programs for disadvantaged communities at 100 sites around the country.
-Learn more about our history.
+With significant growth since then, we now run education and child protection programs for disadvantaged communities in urban, regional and remote locations right around Australia.

 With a national office in Melbourne, and state offices in Queensland, Tasmania, New South Wales, Victoria, Western Australia, South Australia and the Northern Territory, we run programs and events that support communities at a local level.